bevy-cheatbook/bevy-cheatbook/src/features/_index.md

-# Bevy Features
+# Bevy Game Engine Basics

-This chapter covers the various features of Bevy as a Game Engine.
-Here you will learn how various common Game Development concepts work in Bevy.
+This chapter covers the foundational information about the game engine aspects of Bevy.

-Intended for people learning how to use Bevy.
+It serves as an addition to the [Bevy Programming Framework](../programming/_index.md) chapter.